 We all know that you don’t need any equipment to start with calisthenics.
 But if you want to get into some advanced movements or learn some new skills, you’re going to need some specialized calisthenics equipment.
 I’ve been doing calisthenics for 6 years now, and bellow I’ve compiled a list of all the calisthenics equipment I’ve found to be the most essential to my training and muscle development.
-If you’re tired of having to go to the gym every day and want to build your own personal home gym make sure you get the items on this list.
+If you’re tired of having to go to the gym every day and want to build your own personal home gym, make sure you get the items on this list.

-Let’s start with most important one by far:
+Let’s start with most important one:

 Pull-up bars are probably the most essential piece of calisthenics equipment.
 It’s the equipment required for one of the pillar exercises of calisthenics: The Pull-Up.
 And the best part?
 You don’t even have to buy a specialized pull-up bar to do it, all you need is a place to hang.
-When I first started calisthenics 6 years ago, I had no pull-up bar to start with.
+When I first started calisthenics, I had no pull-up bar to start with.
 So, instead of buying one, I grabbed a piece of old rusty metal tube from my garage and placed it between two trees in my backyard.
-It worked perfectly and it even allowed me to practice my muscle ups because I had no roof above me.
-Something that’s impossible with a regular home pull-up bar.
+It worked perfectly and it even allowed me to practice the muscle up because I had no roof above me, which is not possible with a regular pull up bar.

-But of course, not everyone can have this type of bar at home because it takes a lot of space and you need to have some sort of backyard or outside area to do so.
+But of course, not everyone can have this type of bar at home because it takes up a lot of space.
+You need to have some sort of backyard or outside area to do so.
 So what most people get is a standard home pull-up bar or a power tower.
 This piece of equipment is great because it’s more than enough to do most types of pull-ups and it takes almost no space inside your house.

 Gym Rings/ Gymnastic Rings

 People don’t usually consider gymnastic rings an essential equipment for calisthenics.
 Mostly because it’s a lot harder to do a simple pull-up in a ring, than it is on a bar.
-The freedom of movement of the ringsforce your muscle to compensate for instability in all directions during training.
-Thus, it’s a lot harder to use, but you get an additional training effect compared to training with dumbbells or with a bar.
+The freedom of movement of the ringsforce your muscle to compensate for the instability in all directions during training.
+Meaning they’re a a lot harder to use, but you get an additional training effect compared to training with dumbbells or with a bar.

-But I am of the opinion that you should integrate ring training in your routine as soon as you can do at least 5-6 pull-ups.
-That way you’re getting a much more complete workout and most importantly, you’re getting your muscles used to that instability and type of practice.
-I only picked up ring training later in my calisthenic journey and I regret it immensely.
+I am of the opinion that you should integrate ring training in your routine as soon as possible.
+That way, you’re getting a much more complete workout and most importantly, you’re getting your muscles used to that instability and type of practice.
+I only picked up ring training later on in my calisthenic journey and I regret it immensely.
 It brings tons of variety into your workouts and helps you target muscles that you never targeted before, giving you that extra burn and muscle growth.

-When I first tried the rings I could do 10 strict muscle ups on a bar, and guess how many in the rings?
+When I first tried it I could do 10 strict muscle ups on a bar, and guess how many in the rings?
 Zero.

 It requires a very different movement, a totally different type of grip (the false grip) and puts much more emphasis on your muscle stabilization.